Learn the basics of qualitative market research—when to choose it, how to select the most appropriate method, and how to execute your project

 This course offers continuing education for research practitioners.
 If you are PRC certified through the Insights Association (IA), this course qualifies for 10 hours for continuing education.
 If you have any questions about PRC, please contact certificationATinsightsassociation.org or dial +1-202-800-2545.

 Jeff is the principal of QualCore.com Inc., a consulting firm providing traditional and online qualitative research services to a wide range of industries including health care, financial services, automotive, and information services.
 He was educated as a quantitative specialist and entered the industry in the 1980s as a statistician.
 He later discovered his talents as a Moderator and evolved into a qualitative specialist by the mid-1990s.

-Jeff’s specialty is online qualitative.
-He has conducted over 700 online sessions (real-time chats and multi-day message boards); he has spoken about online qualitative at conferences in North America, Europe, and Asia; and he has published articles on the subject.
+Jeff’s specialty is online qualitative research.
+He has conducted over 700 online sessions (real-time chats and multi-day message boards); he has spoken about online qualitative research at conferences in North America, Europe, and Asia; and he has published articles on the subject.
 Jeff co-chaired the Online Qualitative Research Task Force of the Qualitative Research Consultants Association, co-edited Qualitative Research Online (Research Publishers LLC, 2004), and co-developed a training course to help traditional Moderators adapt their skills to the online environment.